shuchita-rahman/C-Basic/README.md

-This repository is for those started to learn C language.
+This repository is for those who started to learn C language.
 I will cover basic part one by one in this repository.